 ‘Winter Storm Watch’ and Other Poetry by Catherine Wald The Society March 5, 2015 Beauty, Humor, Poetry 1 Comment Winter Storm Watch The sky is still; no flakes appear and yet we know that they will come.
 Held hostage by our doubts and fears we beat out warnings on our drums.
 We know, for sure, the flakes will come; we may be buried to our ears or slip and slide and break our bums — lose everything we hold most dear.
 We may be buried to our ears, run out of fuel and freeze to death, lose everything we hold most dear as we expire with frosted breath.
 Without our fuel, we’ll freeze to death.
 Have we got pasta, milk and beer?
 As we exaggerate our fears the sky is still; no flakes appear.
 Pantoum at the Living Room Window Feline accordions hum their tunes as snow glows deep as weighted slumber.
 Paths through night are marked with runes and dreams impossible to number.
 Snow glows, as deep as weighted slumber.
 Tall pines put on their white dunce caps.
 Our dreams?
 Impossible to number, adrift on incoherent maps.
 Tall pines put on their white dunce caps; deer strip the shrubs of puny quills.
 Their hooves leave incoherent maps.
 Enslaved by hunger, never filled.
 Deer strip the shrubs of puny quills, seek succor in the smallest blade.
 Enslaved by hunger, never filled. their eyes flash avid and afraid.
 No succor in those tiny blades.
 While we, inside, sit fat and warm, their eyes flash avid and afraid, uncertain they’ll survive the storm.
 While we, inside, sit fat and warm, Feline accordions hum their tunes.
 We know that we’ll survive the storm, Glean secrets from the darkest runes.
 Catherine Wald’s chapbook, Distant, burned-out stars, was published in June 2011 (Finishing Line Press).
 Her poetry was awarded Honorable Mention in Sarah Lawrence College Writing Institute’s 2011 Gurfein Fellowship Competition and she was received a fellowship from New York Foundation for the Arts Mark 2012.
 Catherine has published poems in American Journal of Nursing, Chronogram, Friends Journal and Westchester Review and is author of The Resilient Writer (Persea 2004) and a translation of fiction from the French.
 Articles have appeared in Journal of Creative Nonfiction, Poets & Writers and Writer’s Digest.
-Featured Image: “Figures Loading A Horse Drawn Cart On The Ice” by Charles Henri Joseph Leickert Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+Featured Image: “Figures Loading A Horse Drawn Cart On The Ice” by Charles Henri Joseph Leickert NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) One Response Shari Jo LeKane-Yentumi March 5, 2015 Very lovely, Catherine, and so beautifully constructed in meter and rhyme.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.